dhanikk/role-wise-session-manager/README.md

 The default session lifetime is set to **30 minutes per role**, but you can modify it as needed, and changes will take effect in your system.

+## It will work when you have role like "%Admin%"

 ---

 Enjoy managing session lifetimes efficiently with Role Wise Session Manager!